crmplease/coder/README.md

 );
 ```

-If phpdoc for property already exists, then it will be updated.
+If Phpdoc for property already exists, then it will be updated.

 Example:
 ```php